-The left-hand chart below shows how this strategy feeds through to not only superior EBITDA growth (average since 2010 ca.16.5%, against UK market 6.6%) but also, crucially, consistently positive growth.
+The left-hand chart, below, shows how this strategy feeds through to not only superior EBITDA growth (top 30 average since 2010 16.3%) but also, crucially, consistently positive growth.
 The latter is important as it has material compounding benefits.
-A theoretical ICGT company held since 2010 would have 9.5x its starting EBITDA, against a whole UK market average of ca2x.
-The right-hand chart below shows the total return for ICGT shares and the UK whole market over the same period.
-Despite the discount being well-above average, ICGT has seen a total return of 5.3x, against 2.3x for the whole UK market.
+A theoretical ICGT company, held since 2010, would have 9.4x its starting EBITDA, against a whole UK market average, which has slightly more than doubled over the period.
+The right-hand chart, below, shows the total return for ICGT shares and the UK whole market over the same period.
+Despite the discount being well-above average, ICGT has seen a total return of 5.3x, against 2.7x for the whole UK market.